hyphaltip/htbda_perl_class/lectures/Intro_Perl/02_Loops.md

 ---
 #Loop control

-Can Short-circuit a loop with `last`
+Can Short-circuit a loop with `last` if you want to exit a loop completely.

     !perl
     my $lightning = 0;